Ichida Station: History

 Ichida Station opened on 13 March 1923.
 A new station building was completed in February 1969.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR Central.
 A new station building was completed in February 2009.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 418 passengers daily (boarding passengers only).
+In the 2016 fiscal year, the station was used by an average of 418 passengers daily (boarding passengers only).